adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 ### A recap of classical cryptography

-Before we get into PQC, it's good to iterate the concepts of classical cryptography.
+Before we get into PQC, it's good to reiterate the concepts of classical cryptography.

 [Cryptography](https://en.wikipedia.org/wiki/Cryptography), or cryptology, is the practice and study of techniques for secure communication in the presence of adversarial behavior.